 1. Wholly Owned Subsidiary (WOS)

-A Wholly Owned Subsidiary is a private limited company in which all shares are held by a foreign parent company, granting full ownership and control.
-It offers independent operations and limited liability protection, making it ideal for foreign investors seeking complete control.
+A Wholly Owned Subsidiary is a private limited company with all the shares being held by a foreign parent company, thereby having full ownership and control.
+It is suitable for independent operations and limited liability protection in cases of foreign investors wanting complete control.

-A joint venture allows foreign companies to partner with Indian businesses for shared ownership and responsibilities.
-It’s beneficial for accessing local markets, navigating regulations, and leveraging domestic expertise.
+A JV provides an avenue for foreign companies to join with Indian enterprises for shared ownership and responsibilities.
+It helps accessing local markets, circumventing regulatory hurdles, and banking on home-grown expertise.

 3. Liaison Office

-A liaison office enables a foreign company to establish a presence in India for non-commercial activities.
-It facilitates communication, market research, and coordination, but cannot engage in direct business or earn income.
+Such an office allows a foreign company to establish a liaison presence in India for non-commercial activities.
+It can be used for communication, market research, coordination, but not for direct business.
+It cannot earn income directly from its business in India.

 4. Branch Office